darshshah981/darshshah981/README.md

-- 👋 Hi, I’m Darsh!
+👋 Hi, I’m Darsh.
-- 🛠️ I beleive business teams should operate with an engineering mindset — prioritize fast, scalable, data-driven work
+🛠️ I believe business teams should operate like engineering teams - move fast (and not break things :P), build scalable systems, and make data the default.

-- ⚡ Currently: Strategic finance at Epic Games.
-- ⚡ Before: augmented India's largest short-video platform towards building a $1Bn a year advertising business from scratch
+⚡ My world these days is mostly Strategic Finance at Epic Games.
+Before that, I helped steer India’s largest short-video app, ShareChat, towards a $1B a year ad business from zero as its first Strategic Finace hire.

-- 🔗 Fast-scaling companies need strategy & finance to unlock product decisions, not slow them down. _Should we build this feature?_ _Which customer segment actually makes money?
-Can we afford this roadmap?_ I build systems that answer those questions in hours, not weeks.
+Fast-scaling companies need strategy & finance to unlock product decisions, not slow them down.
+I design business systems that let product and leadership teams move at lightning speed thorugh close collaboration - reliably answering “Should we build this?” or “Which customer actually makes us money?” should not weeks or months.
+When business runs at engineering velocity, you get fewer wrong bets, faster iteration, and more confidence to ship.
+OpenAI, Anthropic, Figma - all ahead-of-the-curve players established Strategy & Finance teams early on.

-- 🎯 Business and commercial sophistication to lead complex unit economics, while technical enough to debate API design with engineering.
-End state: fulfilling collaboration, fewer wrong bets, more velocity.
-- 📊 I automate relentlessly.
-Your product team doesn't wait three days for a scenario.
-When business moves at product speed, your team ships with confidence instead of speculation.
-OpenAI, Anthropic, Figma - all players who matter established Strategy & Finance teams early on.
-- 💬 If you're scaling and need operating leverage without the overhead, let's talk.
+💬 If you’re scaling and need operating leverage without the overhead - let’s talk.